 What should be on your RV pre-trip checklist?

-In short, everything.
-When we created our pre-departure checklist, we started on the outside of the RV.
+In short, everything should be on your pre-trip RV checklist.
+When we created our pre-departure checklist, we started on the outside of the RV and then moved to the inside.
 For example,

 - Tire pressure checked and visual inspection